 June 27, 1967

-A committee headed by Israeli General Rehavam Ze’evi defined new borders for the city.
-The Committee Plan, which was approved by the Knesset, included the Old City of Jerusalem and its surrounding residential neighborhoods, as well as slivers of the municipalities of Bethlehem and Beit Jala.
-The newly expanded city was referred to as a “unified Jerusalem.”
+A committee led by Gen. Rehavam Ze’evi proposes new borders for the city of Jerusalem, fully under Israeli control after the Six-Day War earlier in June.
+The Knesset approves the Committee Plan, which adds roughly 70 square kilometers to the Jerusalem municipality, including the Old City and slivers of the municipalities of Bethlehem and Beit Jala.
+The expanded city is referred to as “unified Jerusalem.”